Steffo99/.github/.github/ISSUE_TEMPLATE/1_bug_report.md

 ## Describe the bug
 <!--
 A clear and concise description of what the bug is.
+If applicable, add screenshots to help explain your problem.
+You can paste screenshots here and GitHub will convert them to Markdown for you.
 -->

 ## To reproduce
 <!--